Mitch Haniger Player Props: Giants vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks 10th in MLB with a collective nine strikeouts per nine innings.

-- The Orioles' 4.25 team ERA ranks 15th across all MLB pitching staffs.
+- The Orioles have a 4.21 team ERA that ranks 15th among all league pitching staffs.

-- Orioles pitchers combine to rank 19th in baseball in home runs surrendered (67 total, 1.2 per game).
+- The Orioles rank 19th in baseball in home runs given up (68 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.